 Mount Vernon is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 35,741 people and nine constituent neighborhoods, Mount Vernon is the 33rd largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Vernon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mount Vernon who work in sales jobs (13.70%), management occupations (9.48%), and office and administrative support (9.17%).
+Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
+Overall, Mount Vernon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (9.64%), sales jobs (8.45%), and food service (7.19%).

 Mount Vernon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Mount Vernon is a somewhat ethnically-diverse city.
+Mount Vernon is an extremely ethnically-diverse city.
 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be White, followed by Asian.
 Mount Vernon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.27% of the city’s residents.
-Important ancestries of people in Mount Vernon include English, Irish, Norwegian, and French .
+People of Hispanic or Latino origin account for 35.22% of the city’s residents.
+Important ancestries of people in Mount Vernon include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Tagalog.